 The camera's advanced AI ensures that only human beings trigger the motion detection feature, and the doorbell comes with a free electronic chime too (offering no less than eight ringtones).
 There's support for activity zones here as well, plus integration with Amazon Alexa and Google Assistant.

 Byron has been making doorbells for a long while now, so its foray into smart, wireless video doorbells comes with a guarantee of quality and heritage – even if the Byron Wi-Fi Video Doorbell itself isn't quite as sleek and stylish as some of its rivals.

 All the key functionality is here ready and waiting for you to utilise, including two-way audio and companion apps that run on your smartphone and tablet.
 The video feed is 1080p HD and there's even motion detection as well.

 There are two versions of this video doorbell: one that connects to your existing doorbell wiring; and a cheaper wireless option with 720p video.
 And there's no subscription to pay – you save recordings to the included memory card or link them to a service like Dropbox.

 Another Ring doorbell, but this too is definitely worth a place in our best video doorbell list.
-The Ring Door View Cam is particularly good for anyone renting accommodation, because it fits simply over an existing peephole, with no drilling required.
+The Ring Door View Cam is particularly good for anyone renting accommodation, because it fits simply in an existing peephole, with no drilling required.